 Protein primarily consists of amino acids.
 The body is capable of making a number of different amino acids all on its own; however, some are not capable of being biosynthesized within the body and must be obtained through our diet.

 These are commonly referred to as essential amino acids and can be found in foods such as meat and dairy.
-Whey protein, such as the New Zealand Whey Protein available on our website, is also an excellent source of essential amino acids and can help to assure that you are getting a sufficient supply of protein in your diet.
+Whey protein, such as the Grass Fed Ultra Whey available on our website, is also an excellent source of essential amino acids and can help to assure that you are getting a sufficient supply of protein in your diet.

 Carbohydrates are the body’s foremost energy source and are essentially sugars or starches that the body breaks down and turns into glucose, which is what provides our muscles with energy at a cellular level.